Sledding Hills + Tubing Spots in Western New York

 Ellicott Creek Park, Niagara Falls Boulevard and Ellicott Creek Road, North Tonawanda, (716) 858-8355

 Ellicott Creek Park in North Tonawanda has a sledding hill, places for cross-country skiing, and accessible facilities.
 As an Erie County Park, Ellicott Creek Park opens at 7 a.m. and closes at dusk.

 Elma Meadows Golf Course & Park, 1711 Girdle Rd., Elma, (716) 652-5475

 Elma Meadows not only provides an impressive golf course for the summer, but excellent hills for sledding, tobogganing, snowboarding and tubing, and groomed cross-country trails for winter sports lovers!
 As an Erie County Park, Elma Meadows opens at 10 a.m. and closes at dusk.
+The sled hill is open at 10 a.m. and closes at 8 p.m. and XC skiing is open at 9 a.m. and closes at 9 p.m.
 Learn more information on the Elma Meadows Golf Course & Park page on the Erie County Department of Parks, Recreation, and Forestry website.

 Fort Niagara State Park, Scott Avenue, Youngstown, (716) 745-7273

 Open from 9 a.m. until 5 p.m. in the winter months, Fort Niagara State Park has places to sled as well as snowshoeing and cross country ski trails.

 Genesee County Park and Forest, 11095 Bethany Center Rd., East Bethany

 Genesee County Park and Forest, which residents refer to as their “best-kept secret,” features two toboggan hills for sledding and trails for snowshoeing, cross-country skiing and snowmobiling.
 Winter hours are 9 a.m. to 5 p.m.